 Change in fair value of common stock warrant liability.
-The Company recognized a \$11 million gain on the quarter-end fair value adjustment related to its outstanding warrant liabilities as a result of mark-to-market adjustment.
+The Company recognized a \$3.5 million gain on the quarter-end fair value adjustment related to its outstanding warrant liabilities.
 See Note 13 - Warrants in our unaudited interim condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for more information.

 Gain on forgiveness of debt.
-The Company realized a \$9.5 million gain related to the forgiveness of debt during the three months ended June 30, 2021.
+The Company did not realize any gains or losses related to the forgiveness of debt during the three months ended September 30, 2021 or 2022.
 See Note 8 - Debt in our unaudited interim condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for more information.

 Provision for (benefit from) income taxes.
-Our provision for (benefit from) income taxes consists of an estimate for foreign taxes based on exacted rates, as adjusted for allowable credits, deductions, uncertain tax positions, changes in deferred tax assets and liabilities, and changes in the tax law.
+Our provision for (benefit from) income taxes consists of an estimate for foreign taxes based on exacted rates, as adjusted for allowable credits, deductions, uncertain tax positions, changes in deferred tax assets and liabilities and changes in the tax law.
 We maintain a valuation allowance against the full value of our net deferred tax assets because we believe it is more likely than not that the recoverability of these deferred tax assets will not be realized.
 For periods prior to the Business Combination, Inspirato LLC was treated as a partnership for U.S. federal income tax purposes as such did not record income tax expense.

-Consolidated Results of Operations for the six months ended June 30, 2021 and 2022:
+Consolidated Results of Operations for the nine months ended September 30, 2021 and 2022: